raml-org/raml-by-example/json-api/README.md

 ### 201 Created

-The newly create object is returned, in JSON API format, and a `Location` response header is included as per the spec:
+The newly created object is returned, in JSON API format, and a `Location` response header is included as per the spec:

 > The response SHOULD include a Location header identifying the location of the newly created resource.